Space Channel 5: Sequels

 A sequel to Space Channel 5 was planned from an early stage, but production was put on hold until Western sales figures came in.
 The sequel, Space Channel 5: Part 2, was announced in October 2001.
 It received a simultaneous release on Dreamcast and PS2 in January 2002 in Japan.
-The PS2 version released in mainland Europe the following year.
+The PS2 version was released in mainland Europe the following year.
 In North America, the game was released as part of Space Channel 5: Special Edition by Agetec.
 It was the last game produced by United Game Artists prior to Sega's internal restructuring in 2003.
-Part 2 was later given a high-definition port to Microsoft Windows, Xbox 360 and PlayStation 3.
-It released first as part of the Dreamcast Collection in February 2011, then as a standalone digital release in October the same year.
+Part 2 was later given a high-definition port to Microsoft Windows, Xbox 360, and PlayStation 3.
+It was released first as part of the Dreamcast Collection in February 2011, then as a standalone digital release in October of the same year.

 While concepts existed for a third game in the series and pitches were made for the Wii and Kinect, the team felt they had exhausted their ideas, and Sega showed little interest in a new entry.
 At one time, Mizuguchi and Q Entertainment were in discussions with Sega about reviving the series for HD consoles.
 A new virtual reality project was eventually greenlit by Sega.
 The project was developed by Grounding Inc., a game company founded by former Sega developers including Okamura, who pitched the concept to Sega.
 Beginning in 2016 as an experimental collaboration with Sega and KDDI titled Space Channel 5 VR: Ukiuki Viewing Show, the project saw a strong fan response for a full game.
 Titled Space Channel 5 VR: Kinda Funky News Flash, the player takes the role of novice reporters assisting Ulala during a new invasion report.
 Originally scheduled for release on PlayStation VR, SteamVR, HTC Vive and Oculus Quest during December 2019, the game was delayed into the following year to improve its quality.
-All versions released between February and November 2020.
+All versions were released between February and November 2020.